 Study of the major literary works of the French Enlightenment, with some attention to historical, political and social, musical and artistic parallels.

-Prerequisite(s): FREN 401 and 402.
+Prerequisite(s): FREN 401 or 402 or permission of the instructor.

 523. Modern Novel (3).

 A survey of major themes and developments in the modern French novel.